-Cross Site Replication Improvements
+Cross Site Replication improvements

 Infinispan introduced Cross Site Replication functionality in version 5.2 and Infinispan 7 extended it to support state transfer.
 With an increase of popularity, Infinispan 11 brings two major improvements to Cross Site Replication.
 Let’s take a look at them.